syncfusion-content/maui-docs/MAUI/DataForm/migration.md

 ## Initialize control

-To initialize the control, import the DataForm namespace and initialize SfDataForm as shown in the following code sample.
+To initialize the control, import the DataForm namespace and initialize the SfDataForm as shown in the following code sample.

 <table>
 <tr>